 2018 Diono Rainier Review

-Around eight years ago, a folding carseat with steel metal structure hit the market and made quite an impact on the way children started riding in cars.
+Around nine years ago, a folding carseat with steel metal structure hit the market and made quite an impact on the way children started riding in cars.
 The Radian was a tall, skinny seat with a low profile that made it ideal for narrow seating positions and tight 3-across scenarios.
 Then in 2009, a headrest was added for more side impact protection.
 A branding change in 2011 allowed Diono to update the Radian line to include belt guides so the carseats could further their usefulness as belt-positioning booster seats.
-Now, in 2014, Diono has introduced the Rainier, Pacifica, and Olympia line of carseats.
+In 2014, Diono introduced the Rainier, Pacifica, and Olympia line of carseats.
 In Summer 2018, Diono discontinued the Olympia and Pacifica models and freshened the Rainier.
 The new Rainier 2 AX and 2 AXT replace the Pacifica and Rainier lines.
 This review will cover the Rainier model made prior to the 2 AX changes that were introduced in September 2018.

 |Rear-Facing Weight Limits||Forward-Facing Weight Limits||Booster Weight Limits||Features|